Minneapolis, Minnesota April 1999

 “Vegas?”
 I interrupted.
 “What were you doing in Vegas?”

 “Gambling!
 Las Vegas is a short drive from Laughlin.
 We spent one night there.
-I happened to read an article in the little local paper about Carson playing at the Tropicana, so we went to watch.
-His mother still sends me Christmas cards and keeps me updated on Carson a little.
-I didn’t get one last year, but then I didn’t send out any either.
+I happened to read an article in the local paper about Carson playing at the Tropicana, so we went to watch.
 He sat with us on his break, and I found out he’s single again.
 How many times has he been married?”

 “I don’t know, Mom.”
 Shaking my head, I wondered why on earth she thought I would keep track of his marriages when I tried to forget I’d done it twice.